Ziad-I/Median/README.md

 5. Open the app in your browser using the frontend URL.

 ## To-Do
+- [ ] Remove fetching simulation functions in the frontend.
 - [ ] Implement frontend for password reset flow.
 - [ ] Optimize image handling (e.g., lazy loading or compression).
 - [ ] Improve user notifications (e.g., for new comments, followers).